ericbutera/amalgam/README.md

 [Testing](./docs/testing.md) contains an overview of how to test the various components of the application.

-## Code Quality

-[Code Quality](./docs/code-quality.md) contains an overview of how to ensure the codebase is of high quality.

 ## CI/CD

 Github Actions can be found in the [.github/workflows](./.github/workflows) directory.
 You can run them locally using [act](https://github.com/nektos/act).